 River Day is held at Rotary Park on the First Saturday in June.
 Volunteers help clean the river, pick up debris, and assist in other park beautification activities.

-For more information or to volunteer, please call the Novi Department of Public Service office at 248-735-5640.
+For more information or to volunteer, please call the Novi Department of Public Service office at 248-735-5640, or visit the Volunteer NOVI page.

 Commemorative Tree Program